idia640/presentations/week03/PITCHME.md

 ## Today's outline

-- Survey Methodology
+- Surveys (broadbrush)
 - Ethnography
 - Wrap-up: Evaluation

-Note: As mentioned before, this class considers three research methodological frameworks you may not get much exposure to in other classes.
+Note: As mentioned before, this class considers  research methodological frameworks you may not get much exposure to in other classes.

 In particular, I chose these because you will need to think about how you would evaluate your persuasive design concept that you will create during this course.
 We'll talk more about this later.